-The Group has an Audit & Risk Committee, a Remuneration Committee, a Nominations & Governance Committee, a Development, Investment & Regeneration Committee and a Treasury Committee.
+The Group has an Audit & Risk Committee, a Remuneration & Nominations Committee, a Development Committee and a Treasury Committee.
 The remit of those committees extends to the Association and its business.
-The committees draw members from and report to the Group Board and there are members (non-executive and executive) of the Group Board who are also members of the board of the Association, ensuring that information from the committees reaches the Association's board.
-In this way, the provisions of the Code are met in respect of the Association.
+The committees draw members from and report to the Group Board.
+During the year, it was agreed that the Group Board should take direct responsibility for oversight of the Affordable Housing business conducted through the Group's regulated subsidiaries.
+On 1 March 2021, the members of the Group Board were appointed members of the board of the Association and now have full oversight of the operations of the Association.
+This will further ensure that the provisions of the Code are met in respect of the Association.